jagmeet640/WebApp_GAN/README.md

 - imported all the models from dissertation code evidence submission folder into the working directory

 ## Step 3
-Developing backend logic using flask for creating Database using Sqlachemy-Flask API
+Developing backend logic using flask for creating Database using Sqlachemy-Flask API (Done)

 ## Step 4
-Developing backend logic for registering, login and logging out a user
+Developing backend logic for registering, login and logging out a user (Done)

 ## Step 5
-Developing backend logic for recording the user input and interactions
+Developing backend logic for recording the user input and interactions (Done)

 ## Step 6
-Developing backend logic for displaing the GAN predicted image
+Developing backend logic for displaing the GAN predicted image (Done)

 ## Step 7
 Developing backend logic for recoding the user history in database